Popniten/1dv607/workshop-2/README.md

 ## Grade 2 - Final Submission

 We decided to update our Database model, as pointed out by one peer review.
-There was alot of duplicated SQL strings there, and the update also removed dependancies between `Database` and the `Member`and `Boat` models.
+There was alot of duplicated SQL strings there, and the update also removed dependancies between `Database` and the `Member` and `Boat` models.

 We also updated the sequence diagrams to this new `Database` API.

 ### Diagrams

+#### UML class diagram

 ![UML Class Diagram](WS2-ClassDiagram-FinalSubmission.png)